synchealth/handbook/content/handbook/Time Off of all Kinds.md

 Therefore celebration for specific holidays are welcome and we encourage you to share about your traditions in the Synchronous community.
 These celebrations should occur outside of the typical workday of your team.

-#### Plus ${env.company} chooses to honor some of the standard US Federal Holidays and a few others that we consider worthy of "off-work" time.
+#### ${env.company} also chooses to honor some of the standard US Federal Holidays.
+Here are the other Federal Holidays we recognize as off-work days

-*  #### Karla's BotDay - Karla's official creation day is 6/6/16 and we celebrate this as any famous Icon's birthday is honored!
-We hope you will join us for the Company celebration each year on or around this day!

-* #### R.A.K. day - Our mission is promoting Kindness.
-Managers are encouraged to create time for their team  to do Random Acts of Kindness, such as a day to be of service to the community.

-#### The other Federal Holidays we recognize as off-work days

 * New Year's Eve